 Workgroup meetings cover such topics as onsite wastewater management, innovative/alternative technologies, training needs, and national/regional developments.
 Past training efforts included programs on onsite wastewater systems, alternative technologies, management of onsite systems, and proper installation and construction.

-Since 2002, NEIWPCC has sponsored the Northeast Onsite Wastewater Short Course and Equipment Exhibition, most recently on April 5-7, 2016 in Taunton, Massachusetts.
-REGISTER NOW!
-The sixth Onsite Short Course conference will take place April 2–4, 2019, in Groton, CT.
+Since 2002, NEIWPCC has coordinated and hosted the Northeast Onsite Wastewater Short Course and Equipment Exhibition, most recently on April 2–4, 2019 in Groton, Connecticut.

 NEIWPCC also participates in the review process of national onsite/decentralized wastewater guidelines.
 We most recently helped review NOWRA’s Model Code Framework for the Decentralized Wastewater Infrastructure, EPA’s Guidelines for Voluntary Management of Onsite/Decentralized Wastewater Systems and EPA’s Onsite System Design Manual.